Overview

 date: "2023-10-08T07:54:47.527Z"

-new Timestamp(timestamp.seconds, timestamp.nanoseconds)
+new Timestamp(timestamp.seconds, timestamp.nanoseconds) // build a Timestamp

-sending from Callable functions
+returning data from Callable functions

-If we attempt to return a Timestamp object, it serializes to the internal representation, possible an object with _seconds and _nanoseconds.
-We should avoid this pattern.
+possible an object with _seconds and _nanoseconds.
+We should avoid this pattern:

 Environment variables

-We provide secrets through the CLI tool:
+set, read and destroy secrets through the CLI

 firebase functions:secrets:set ABC_API_KEY